theovidal/theovidal/README.md

 ### Welcome there ✌

-My name is Théo, I'm a french student 🥖 and I'm studying mathematics and computer sciences at Lycée du Parc, Lyon.
-On my *small* free time, I climb, practice twisty puzzles (Rubik's Cube) and code various projects!
+My name is Théo, I'm a french student 🥖 at ENSTA Paris on the Paris-Saclay campus.
+On my free time, I climb, practice twisty puzzles (Rubik's Cube) and code various projects!
 I'm also interested in AI and machine learning 🧠

 My main programming languages are **Golang**, **JavaScript** (with **Vue.js**), **OCaml** and **C**.
 I usually code on Linux and play games on Windows.